Paper Plate Tomato Craft for Kids (Easy Sponge Painting!)

 Note: If veggie-themed crafts are your thing, be sure to try our play food carrots, paper asparagus or DIY mushrooms crafts!
 These fun, food-inspired crafts are perfect for stocking kids’ play kitchen and sparking hours of imaginative play.

-Why We Love this Craft
+Why We Love This Paper Plate Tomato Craft

 - Simple supplies!
 We love crafting with paper plates because we almost always have some laying around and they make a great canvas for painting!
 If you love crafting with paper plates, be sure to also check out our paper plate watermelons and paper plate pizza crafts!